Is it true that men are more adversely affected by COVID-19?

 It is hoped that the development could explain why so many studies have found that male prognosis is worse than those females with COVID-19, and therefore to discover a possible improvement in clinical outcomes using testosterone-based treatments.

-The results and conclusions from these studies are a solemn reminder to all men of the critical role testosterone plays in their overall health.
+The results and conclusions from these studies are a solemn reminder to all men of testosterone's critical role in their overall health.
 If you are suffering from Low-T, or think you are, contact us for a free, no-obligation discussion.

 References